yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   a1.sinks.k1.hive.round = true
   a1.sinks.k1.hive.roundValue = 10
   a1.sinks.k1.hive.roundUnit = minute
-  a1.sinks.k1.inputformat = csv
+  a1.sinks.k1.serializer = DELIMITED
-  a1.sinks.k1.input.csv.delimiter =\t
+  a1.sinks.k1.serializer.delimiter =\t
-  a1.sinks.k1.input.csv.fieldnames =time,,ip,msg
+  a1.sinks.k1.serializer.fieldnames =time,,ip,msg

 The above configuration will round down the timestamp to the last 10th minute.
 For example, an event with timestamp 11:54:34 AM, June 12, 2012 will cause the hdfs path to become ``/flume/events/2012-06-12/1150/00``.